SharePoint/sp-dev-docs/docs/spfx/web-parts/get-started/build-a-hello-world-web-part.md

 1. Go to the following URL: `https://your-sharepoint-tenant.sharepoint.com/_layouts/workbench.aspx`

   > [!NOTE]
   > If you do not have the SPFx developer certificate installed, Workbench notifies you that it is configured not to load scripts from localhost.
 Stop the currently running process in the console window, and execute the `gulp trust-dev-cert` command in your project directory console to install the developer certificate before running the `gulp serve`command again.
+See details on installing a developer certificate from the [Set up your development environment](../../set-up-your-development-environment.md) article.

   ![SharePoint Workbench running in a SharePoint Online site](../../../images/sp-workbench-o365.png)